MJKWoolnough/httplog/README.md

 ```

 WriteLogger is a Logger which formats log data to a given template and writes it
-to a given io.Writer
+to a given io.Writer.

 #### func (*WriteLogger) Log

 ```go
 func (w *WriteLogger) Log(d Details)
 ```
-Log satisfies the Logger interface
+Log satisfies the Logger interface.